 The Mediterranean Biome had some of the most beautiful flowers I have ever seen, so vibrant of full of life.
 Oh and the smell, it’s just smells like your on holiday abroad.
 It’s just super relaxing.

 The Rainforest Biome was something else though.
-I’ve never seen anywhere with so many plants in my entire life.
+I’ve never seen anywhere with so many plants in my entire life and I was definitely in my element.
 Well, it is the largest indoor rainforest in the world so that’s probably why but it’s like stepping into a completely different world which I love.